C2SM/git-course/advanced/slides/slides.md

 `git worktree add ../conference_planning-feature feature`

 <!--
-- Lands well with a modelling audience - make the case concretely: switching branches in a compiled model means a full rebuild
+- This point is particularly relevant for a modeling audience: switching branches in a compiled model means a full rebuild
   - Worktree: two directories, each on its own branch and build, sharing one object database and one set of remotes
 - Much cheaper than a second clone: the history is stored once
 - Rules worth stating: